Guzengjie/PyraMixer/README.md

 ## Project Overview

 PyraMixer employs an innovative pyramid-based multi-scale hybrid architecture to achieve high-accuracy long-term forecasting.
-The core idea of the model is to decompose the input sequence into multiple scale levels using interval sampling, then extract features and perform forecasting using MSM.
+The core idea of the model is to decompose the input sequence into multiple scale levels using interval sampling, then extract features and perform forecasting with MSM.

 ## Model Architecture